|4||Monty's Softball Tournament|

-Mustang Madness is a late-night pep-rally for our fall Athletic teams.
-Come out for free giveaways, prizes, dorm competitions, and to see a great game of Faculty/Staff vs. Student basketball.
+Mustang Madness is an exciting pep-rally for our fall Athletic teams.
+Come out for free giveaways, prizes, athletic team competitions, and to see a great game of Inter-Squad basketball.

 Open Dorms are nights for hospitality and fun up in the dorms.
 Rooms get decorated, coffee gets served, and fun is had by all.
 Sometimes small dorm-hosted events will take place in the lounges and during Disney week a game of find-the-hidden-mikeys is the challenge at hand.